Brown-University-Library/django_template_42_project/README.md

 - Try <http://127.0.0.1:8000/version/>.
 Once you `git init`, `git add --all`, and `git commit -am "initial commit"`, it'll show the branch and commit -- super-handy for dev and prod confirmations.

-- Try `(venv) $ python ./manage.py test`.
+- Try `$ uv run ./manage.py test`.
 There are two simple tests that should pass.
-(Requires venv to be sourced.)

 - Check out the logs (`project_stuff/logs/`).
 The envar log-level is `DEBUG`, easily changed.
 On the servers that should be `INFO` or higher, and remember to rotate them, not via python's log-rotate -- but by the server's log-rotate.